-Also, if you know someone who used to be an alcoholic, they could help by telling you how they got over theirs, their approach and what you can do to help your husband.
+Also, if you know someone who used to be an alcoholic, they could help by telling you how they got over theirs, their approach, and what you can do to help your husband.

-If the person is someone close to your husband, you could get them to talk to him directly about it, to make the process easier, since it is coming from someone who used to be in the same shoes.
+If the person is someone close to your husband, you could get them to talk to him directly about it to make the process easier, since it is coming from someone who used to be in the same shoes.

 4. Avoid codependency

 Codependency is simply enabling your partner’s addiction, due to your behavior towards the situation.
 Codependency is associated with making excuses for their behaviors or finding a way to get them out of bad situations.

-Dealing with alcoholic husband’s emotional abuse is not the way to lead a healthy life.
+Dealing with an alcoholic husband’s emotional abuse is not the way to lead a healthy life.
 Sometimes getting a divorce from an alcoholic husband is the only way out.

 In some cases, alcohol addiction gets so bad that there is no other way than to leave the alcoholic partner.
 If you have an alcoholic husband, when to leave and how to leave are some questions that you will need to figure out.